rrAsus/NSUI/README.md

 - **Type:** *(boolean)*
 - **Functionality:**
   - If `true`, pressing the keybind toggles the associated feature on or off.
-  - If `false`, the keybind does not toggle functionality—it only triggers the action once when pressed.
+  - If `false`, the keybind does not toggle functionality it only triggers the action once when pressed.
 This parameter is part of the following function:
 ```lua
 Keybind = Tab:CreateKeybind({